How The Program Works

 Steps to Take

-- Student in need of tutorial assistance contacts the professor who teaches the course and/or Ms. Van Cise in the Academic Support Center to request tutorial assistance.
+- Student in need of tutorial assistance contacts the professor who teaches the course and/or Ms. Maynard in the Academic Support Center to request tutorial assistance.

 - If a tutor has not been identified for the course, the professor will recommend students as tutors, who will then be hired to tutor for the course.
 Please note that sometimes it is extremely difficult to find tutors for some courses.
 We will do our best to find a tutor in a timely manner, but there are no guarantees.